Descanonge/fronts-toolbox/doc/dev-guide.rst

 Moving window size
 ==================

-Multiple algorithms use a moving-window..
+Multiple algorithms use a moving window.
 The user will provide the window **size**: the number of pixels along its sides.
 A window of size 3x3 will contains 9 pixels.
 Please allow the user to input the window size as described in :ref:`window_size_user`.

-Often, in the implementation, it is easier to loop over half the window size (from the central pixel).
-This packages provides :func:`.util.get_window_reach` to obtain the **reach** of the window.
+In the implementation, it is often easier to loop over half the window size (from the central pixel).
+This package provides :func:`.util.get_window_reach` to obtain the **reach** of the window.
 We define it as the number of pixels between the central pixel (excluding it) and the window edge (including it).
 A window of size 3 has a reach of 1, a window of size 5 a reach of 2, etc.